 In the following we will often use the notation $\Grd$, by which we mean the roundabout graph $\mathring{(G^*)}$ of the dual $G^*$ of the plane graph $G$.
 For the rest of this section we assume $G^*$ to be locally finite.

-The {\em \plg} \Gd\ of a plane graph $G$ is the plane graph obtained from the roundabout graph \Gr\ by contracting all non-roundabout edges.
-Another way to define \Gd, explaining the name we chose, is by letting the vertex set of \Gd\ be the set of midpoints of edges of $G$ and joining two such points with an arc whenever the corresponding edges are incident with a common vertex $v$ of $G$ and lie in the boundary of a common face of $v$.
-It is clear from this definition that \labtequ{Gdd}{$\Gd=\Gdd$.} A third equivalent definition of \Gd\ can be given by considering a circle packing $P$ of $G$, letting $V(\Gd)$ be the set of intersection points of circles of $P$, and letting the arcs in $P$ between these points be the edges of \Gd.
-A fourth definition of \Gd\ is as the dual of the bipartite graph $G'$, with $V(G')$ consisting of the vertices and faces of $G$, and $E(G')$ joining each vertex of $G$ to each of its incident faces.\mymargin{see this}
+The {\em \plg} \Gd\ of a plane graph $G$ is the plane graph obtained from \Gr\ by contracting all (non-roundabout) edges of $G$.
+Another way to define \Gd, explaining its name, is by letting the vertex set of \Gd\ be the set of midpoints of edges of $G$ and joining two such points with an arc whenever the corresponding edges are incident with a common vertex $v$ of $G$ and lie in the boundary of a common face of $v$.
+It is clear from this definition that \labtequ{Gdd}{$\Gd=(G^*)^\diamond =:\Gdd$.} A third equivalent definition of \Gd\ can be given by considering a circle packing $P$ of $G$, letting $V(\Gd)$ be the set of intersection points of circles of $P$, and letting the arcs in $P$ between these points be the edges of \Gd.
+A fourth definition of \Gd\ is as the dual of the bipartite graph $G'$, with $V(G')$ consisting of the vertices and faces of $G$, and $E(G')$ joining each vertex of $G$ to each of its incident faces.